ljw1004/csharpspec/csharp/classes.md

 ### The new modifier

 A *class_member_declaration* is permitted to declare a member with the same name or signature as an inherited member.
 When this occurs, the derived class member is said to ***hide*** the base class member.
 Hiding an inherited member is not considered an error, but it does cause the compiler to issue a warning.
 To suppress the warning, the declaration of the derived class member can include a `new` modifier to indicate that the derived member is intended to hide the base member.
-This topic is discussed further in §3.7.1.2.
+This topic is discussed further in [Hiding through inheritance](basic-concepts.md#hiding-through-inheritance).

 If a `new` modifier is included in a declaration that doesn't hide an inherited member, a warning to that effect is issued.
 This warning is suppressed by removing the `new` modifier.

 ### Access modifiers

-A *class_member_declaration* can have any one of the five possible kinds of declared accessibility (§3.5.1): `public`, `protected internal`, `protected`, `internal`, or `private`.
+A *class_member_declaration* can have any one of the five possible kinds of declared accessibility ([Declared accessibility](basic-concepts.md#declared-accessibility)): `public`, `protected internal`, `protected`, `internal`, or `private`.
 Except for the `protected internal` combination, it is a compile-time error to specify more than one access modifier.
 When a *class_member_declaration* does not include any access modifiers, `private` is assumed.

 ### Constituent types

 Types that are used in the declaration of a member are called the constituent types of that member.
 Possible constituent types are the type of a constant, field, property, event, or indexer, the return type of a method or operator, and the parameter types of a method, indexer, operator, or instance constructor.
-The constituent types of a member must be at least as accessible as that member itself (§3.5.4).
+The constituent types of a member must be at least as accessible as that member itself ([Accessibility constraints](basic-concepts.md#accessibility-constraints)).

 ### Static and instance members